observability-lab-cse/observability-lab-workshop/04-visualization/README.md

 For example, if you click on the *Failed requests* chart, you’ll be directed to the *Investigate Failures* view.
 This isn’t just a page with metrics, it’s an interactive section where you can delve deeper into your data and make sense out of metrics, logs and traces.
 So go ahead, click on a chart, and start exploring.

 <details markdown="1">
-<summary>Click here to see the Application Insights Failures view.</summary>
+<summary>Click here to see the Application Insights Failures view ⚠️</summary>

 ![AppInsights-failures](./images/AppInsights-failures.png)